kernladung/californium/README.md

 ### Predefined menu-file

-[sulfur](https://github.com/kernladung/sulfur) provides a predefined menu-file and directory-files that work well with californium.
+[sulfur](https://github.com/kernladung/sulfur) provides a predefined menu-file and directory-files that work well with *californium*.
 To use an existing or new menu-file simply point to this menu-file in the conf-file.

 Menu-files are typically placed in `/etc/xdg/menus/`.
 Directory-files are typically placed in `/usr/share/desktop-directories`.